 There are a number of tourist attractions in Thailand that merit a visit.
 From beautiful beaches in Phuket to spiritually soaked Chiang Mai, Thailand has something to offer to every type of traveler.

 There are a number of waterfalls in Thailand that are in the vicinity of popular tourist destinations.
 However, these waterfalls are weather specific, with the most majestic views during the monsoons.
 With Thailand tourist visa available online and visa-on-arrival facility for people of certain countries, you can plan a trip without thinking too much.
-Here’s our guide to the most beautiful waterfalls in Thailand.

 1.Erawan Waterfall, Kanchanaburi Province, Thailand